philipp-ullmann/paperclip_i18n/README.md

     rails g paperclip_i18n
     rake db:migrate

-You have to specify the given controller in your roots
+You have to specify the controller in your config/routes.rb

     resources :assets, :only=>[:show]